99mjwes/kinetic-monte-carlo/README.md

 - **first_save** - First time point for which to save a data point.
 - **n_saves** - Number of data points in the saved results.
 - **max_steps** - Maximum number of reactions to perform in a simulation.
 Liberal estimate used if omitted.
 - **n_iter** - Number of simulation iterations.
-A higher value reduced variance in the result, but increases computational time.
+A higher value reduces variance in the result, but increases computational time.
 Defaults to 1.
 - **ne** - Initial electron density in $m^{-3}$.
 Used to compute the initial electron quantity if the latter is not provided.
 - **num_workers** - Number of workers/threads to use.
 Defaults to 1.
 - **seed** - Initial seed for the KMC.
 Random number is used if omitted.